RISHU-RAJ-006/delta-demo/README.md

 # delta-demo
-This a demo of Github class
+This a demo fro Git and Github class